skyfe79/Awesome/README.md

 - [encodec](https://github.com/facebookresearch/encodec) - State-of-the-art deep learning based audio codec supporting both mono 24 kHz audio and stereo 48 kHz audio.
 - [AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
 Our mission is to provide the tools, so that you can focus on what matters.
 - [babyagi](https://github.com/yoheinakajima/babyagi) - null
-- [langchain](https://github.com/langchain-ai/langchain) - The agent engineering platform
+- [langchain](https://github.com/langchain-ai/langchain) - The agent engineering platform.
+Available in TypeScript!
 - [TTS](https://github.com/coqui-ai/TTS) - 🐸💬 - a deep learning toolkit for Text-to-Speech, battle-tested in research and production
 - [chatgpt-retrieval-plugin](https://github.com/openai/chatgpt-retrieval-plugin) - The ChatGPT Retrieval Plugin lets you easily find personal or work documents by asking questions in natural language.
 - [transcribe-anything](https://github.com/zackees/transcribe-anything) - Multi-backend whisper app.
 Blazing fast.
 Mac-arm optimized.
 Easy install.
 Input a local file or url and this service will transcribe it using Whisper AI.
 Completely private and Free 🤯🤯🤯